kentcdodds/cloc/README.md

                              beginning with '#' are skipped.
 Options given on the command line take priority over entries read from the file.
+                             If a directory is also given with any of these
+                             switches: --list-file, --exclude-list-file,
+                             --read-lang-def, --force-lang-def, --diff-list-file
+                             and a config file exists in that directory, it will take priority over $config_file.
    --count-and-diff <set1> <set2>
                              First perform direct code counts of source file(s) of <set1> and <set2> separately, then perform a diff